Ann Winterton

 Jane Ann, Lady Winterton (née Hodgson; born 6 March 1941) is a retired British Conservative Party politician who was the Member of Parliament (MP) for Congleton from 1983 to 2010.
 She is married to Sir Nicholas Winterton, also a former Conservative MP.

 Early life

 Winterton was in born in Sutton Coldfield and educated at Erdington Grammar School for Girls.

 Parliamentary career

 Following her election to represent Congleton in 1983, she was a member of several select committees, including Agriculture (1987–1997), the chairman's panel (1992–1998) and the National Drug Strategy (1998–2001), Social Security (2000–2001) and the Unopposed Bills Panel from 1997.
 She is a representative of the Organization for Security and Co-operation in Europe, and a patron of Cheshire National Society for the Prevention of Cruelty to Children.
-Winterton is also president of the Congleton Pantomime Society.